TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/56 - Titus/Titus 2/Titus 2.1.md

 ---

-But speak thou the things which befit the sound doctrine:
+But say the things which fit sound doctrine,